JunhuiShen/IPC_project/2D_IPC/README.md

 The 2D solver is in `solver.cpp`.

 Each frame is split into `substeps` substeps (default `3`).
-Each substep runs a nonlinear Gauss-Seidel sweep over global nodes:
+Each substep runs nonlinear Gauss-Seidel iterations over global nodes:

+- sizes each node trust region as
+  `clamp(1.2 * previous_displacement, node_box_min, node_box_max)`
+- builds blue node trust boxes
+- builds each red segment box as the union of its endpoint blue boxes
+- builds each green segment box by augmenting its red box by `d_hat`
+- registers node-segment contact pairs where a blue box intersects a green box
-- builds a node-box `BVHBroadPhase` active set
+- builds a mesh/contact conflict graph and colors it greedily
 - computes a local 2x2 Newton update for each node
-- clamps each update with either CCD or trust-region step policy
+- clamps each update to its blue box and then applies either the CCD or distance-based trust-region contact filter
+- keeps contact pairs and coloring fixed within one Gauss-Seidel iteration
-- periodically rebuilds and recolors the active set according to `node_box_update_count`
+- rebuilds boxes, contact pairs, and coloring every `node_box_update_count` iterations
 - reports a mass-normalized residual

 ## Data Model

 The runtime is topology-agnostic:

-- `State2D` stores one global position, velocity, mass, and pin array.
+- `State2D` stores the evolving configuration: current positions, velocities, predicted positions, masses, and pin data.
-- `RefMesh` stores explicit edge endpoint pairs, rest lengths, and incident-edge adjacency for each node.
+- `RefMesh` stores the fixed reference information: explicit edge endpoint pairs, rest lengths, and incident-edge adjacency for each node.
 - Elasticity, contact, coloring, CCD, and Newton updates all use global node IDs.

 Edges do not need consecutive endpoints.
 Branches, loops, disconnected